 Thank you for EVERYTHING!!
 This program has been heaven sent!
 We can't believe how much our child has advanced, and we are forever grateful for this program!"

 The center meets a current need for teachers and tutors prepared in structured reading methods, and builds upon an existing partnership between the university and the Laughlin Children's Center.
 That partnership was also supported by the Peirces, and resulted in the development of a graduate-level training program to certify instructors in structured reading methods.

 In the last two years, 19 instructors have tutored 32 children on the university's Moon Township campus and at the Laughlin Children's Center.
 The new center's budget includes funding for scholarships for teachers each year to receive the training.
 It also includes scholarships for families unable to pay for their children's reading instruction.

 For more information contact Carianne Bernadowski at firstname.lastname@example.org or 412-397-5463.

 RMU Recommends is a reading list for children and adolescents featuring the favorite books of RMU's Department of Education faculty members, as well as their recommendations for other books appropriate for varying age levels and for children with special needs.
 Learn more.

 - Scholarship Details

-Scholarships up to 50% off of tuition as well as graduate assistantships are available.
+Full tuition scholarships are available for the structured literacy standalone course and/or the practicum.
 The Reading Specialist program is a one-year certification program that meets the needs of working adults.
 Classes are offered in the evenings in eight-week sessions with an on-campus practicum.
 Students can pursue a Master’s in Literacy with an additional nine credits.
-Cohorts begin each semester.
 For more information on the program and an application for the scholarship, contact Dr. Carianne Bernadowski at email@example.com or 412-397-5463.